-The famous image is steeped in spiritual symbols.
+The famous image of Our Lady of Guadalupe is steeped in spiritual symbols.

 When the Blessed Virgin Mary appeared to Juan Diego and imprinted her image on his tilma, a cactus-fiber mantle, she did so recognizing the local beliefs of the Aztec people.
 This led to an image of Our Lady that is full of symbols that were meant to teach the Aztec people who she was and highlight her closeness to the local population.